aws/awsui-documentation/components/tabs.md

 # Tabs

-Enables users to switch between diﬀerent categories of information in the same view.
+With tabs, users can switch between different categories of information in the same view.